justin0979/devconfig/README.md

-# Base Development Envrionment with React
+# Base Development Envrionment with React and Redux (using Typescript)

 After updating `babel.config.js` to use [JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html), functional components no longer need to import `react` with